EDCD/EDMarketConnector/PLUGINS.md

 always convert to the integer-keyed `dict` form so that code utilising the data is simpler.

+[3] - Forced to `None` if the player joins another player's ship in remote multi-crew.

-[3] - There are some caveats with the Body data.
+[4] - There are some caveats with the Body data.
 Firstly the name and ID can be for the orbital station or fleet carrier the player is docked at.
 Check 'BodyType' before using the values.